Shalette/e-website/README.md

 # e-website
-A website created for the company Selectiall as part of my first web development internship.
+A website created for the company Selectiall as part of a web development internship.
 # e-website